- General Rules and Qualifications

 - any territory or dependency of the U.S., (including Puerto Rico, the Virgin Islands, Guam, the District of Columbia; and/or

-- the Dominion of Canada or any of its provinces.
+- Canada or any of its provinces.
 The amount must first be reduced by an amount allowed as a federal Foreign Tax Credit on U.S. Form 1116.
 The allowable federal credit must be deducted whether or not claimed;

 - New Hampshire for business profits tax which is considered an income tax